Frances-Odunaiya/Data-Analyst-Portfolio/README.md

 Hi, I'm Frances!
 I have a technical professional background and hold a Bachelor of Science (B.Sc) degree in Microbiology from Lagos State University, an Advanced Diploma in Business Management from University of Lagos, and a Corporate & Continuing Education Certificate in Business Intelligence and Analytics from Northern Alberta Institute of Technology.
 I have over 5 years of technical experience, where I held roles such as Software Engineer, Process Automation Unit, and Front Line Technical Support Officer in a Financial Institution.
 After a year of transitioning from Software Development to Data Analysis, I am currently a Data and Business Systems Analyst at a Beauty company, starting from February 2023.

+This is the Main Page for all exploration of Data.
+It is designed to help with with navigation to the main project folders.

 My Data Analytics blog on [WordPress](https://odunaiyafrances.wordpress.com/2023/12/19/growth-unlocked/)

 My CV in [Resume](https://frances-odunaiya.github.io/Online_Resume/)